-The setting could be any large city.
-New York or Chicago could be a decent setting.
-If you wanted a more European feel, London would be appropriate.
+I don't hav ethe time in this version to include a full setting writeup.
+It may appear in a later version, but the setting could be any large city.
+New York is the one used in this version, but CHicago would be another decent setting.
+If you wanted a more European feel, London would be a good idea.
 If you wanted more glitz and flash, Hollywood might be what you want.
 Crime and wierdness is found in all places.